 Benefits of Bulk Discounts:

-Example: A national retail chain negotiates a 15% discount on bulk orders of winter clothing, which allows them to offer competitive pricing during the peak season while still maintaining strong profit margins.
+Example: A national retail chain negotiates a 15% discount on bulk orders of winter clothing, which allows it to offer competitive pricing during the peak season while still maintaining strong profit margins.

 Payment plans are crucial for maintaining healthy cash flow while ensuring suppliers are paid on time.
 Different payment structures can be negotiated to suit your business’s financial situation.